objectiv/objectiv.io/docs/docs/tracking/react/api-reference/trackedContexts/TrackedExpandableContext.md

 :::caution
 The `isVisible` state of a TrackedExpandableContext at mount is ignored.
 Only actual changes and tracked.

-#TODO: explain how to track visibility event programmatically
 :::

 ## Usage example